bennage/test/edge-modules/extensions/yolov3/yolov3-http-cpu/readme.md

 ## Building the Docker container

 To build the container image locally, run the following Docker command from a terminal in that directory.
-Choose between the full YOLOv3 model (237 MB).
 The process should take a few minutes to complete.

 YOLOv3:
 ```bash